wikipathways/wikipathways.github.io/help.md

     </div>
   </div>
   <br/>
 <p><b><i>Pro-tip:</i></b> Use the buttons in the lower-right to download the pathway in one of a variety of formats, or to view the pathway in its own window to help you explore the details.
-Under "options" you'll find a permalink for the page that you can cite and embed code so you can include this interactive viewer in your own web site.
+Under <b>options</b> you'll find a permalink for the page that you can cite and embed code so you can include this interactive viewer in your own web site.
 </p>
 </div>
 <div id="attributes">